larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 ##### Fine Armor, Hardened Leather
    >This creates a finely made suit of armor that has a Armor rating of 30, with 5 Durability.
 ##### Shield Spikes
    >This creates a set of Shield Spikes that can be applied to a Shield that will allow the character to Reflect Physical.
 Shield spikes have 3 charges.
 Only one Shield Spikes or Mirror Coating can be on a shield at a time.
-The call for this is “Reflect”
+The call for this is "Reflect”
 ##### Mirror Coating
    >This creates a Mirror Coating that can be applied to a Shield that will allow the character to Reflect Spell.
 Mirror Coatings have 3 charges.
 Only one Shield Spikes or Mirror Coating can be on a shield at a time.
-The call for this is “Reflect”
+The call for this is "Reflect”

 #### Rank VIII